mircealungu/mircea/notes/Who-Is-Afraid-Of-AI.md

 Thus, don't lose sleep over fears of AGI-apocalypse: God is not a mathematical function computed in the Sillicon Valley.

 And instead of proposing that people stop doing research in AI, I think we'd all be better served by a ban on people who do not work in AI (e.g. journalists, marketing, pundits, Elon Musk): for six months they should not be allowed to worry in public about the techno-apocalypse.
 It'd be a better, quieter, more rational world.

+\* I'm not the only one who sees the parallel with alchemy: Rodney Brooks, the robotics pioneer, says in a tweet: *"My take on LLM/CHATters.
+We're going to transmute lead to gold!
+Why now?
+We just pumped massive energy in and got Pb to turn to liquid.
+First time ever.
+It logically follows that soon we will have AgI(silver incalculable) and even AuI.
+We (my in group) are going to be RIIICCCHHH!"* ([source](https://twitter.com/rodneyabrooks/status/1631367032666210304?s=20))

 ## Further Notes